 Regular and punctual attendance at lessons is crucial to the success of our students.
 We monitor attendance at all lessons and other timetabled activities using an electronic register system.
-We record each student's official attendance (this includes authorised absences) and their actual attendance (excludes authorised absences).

 Parents/carers will be informed if students show low attendance, declining attendance, a pattern of missing sessions without explanation or if they show poor punctuality.
 Poor attendance and punctuality could lead to disciplinary action in line with the attendance policy and the positive behaviour policy and disciplinary procedures.
 These policies are available on https://blackpoolsixth.ac.uk/policies/